rachelimogenbowler/mark-therriault/_posts/2020-07-23-a-journey-of-finding-inner-peace-on-the-juan-de-fuca.md

 ---
 layout: post
-title: A JOURNEY OF FINDING INNER PEACE ON THE JUAN DE FUCA
+title: A journey of finding inner peace on the juan de fuca
 slug: video
 date: 2020-07-23 10:20:00
 author: Mark Therriault